WangHaoPlan/ST_scATAC_code/README.md

-# ST_scATAC_code
+# ST_scATAC_scRNA_code
-Spatial Transcriptomics and scATAC analysis reveal key TFs in Dugesia japonica head regeneration
+Single cell omics analysis reveal key TFs in Dugesia japonica head regeneration If you want to know more about it, please call me.